MichalWojcieszyk/workshops-wro/README.md

 RoR Workshops
 ================
 Hello!
-This is my solution for Netguru Ruby on Rails challenge.
+This is my solution to Netguru Ruby on Rails challenge which is the way to qualify for their workshops in Wroclaw, December 2015.

 [Here](https://github.com/netguru-training/wroclaw-ror-workshops-2015-december?utm_source=hs_email&utm_medium=email&utm_content=23925226&_hsenc=p2ANqtz-_otQAyBnRNOQD00e3ic-xg0qPxJst1mG379wDnEDhhmMexLDa5vL0kDnrag409P2VyVdm_GNifRBXkS_OG7RrTBH8G2w&_hsmi=23925226) you can find original repo with tasks.